 I've been a movie enthusiast my whole life and been writing movie reviews for over 14 years.

 As of this writing, writer/director Christopher Nolan’s newest movie Tenet has another (tentative) release date of September 3, 2020.
+Now available on disc and as of December 15th.
 I know a lot of things are out of our control, but I think all movie fans hope for a release date, any solid release date.
 If not, then this list is can be a primer for whenever Tenet drops into theaters.

 Whether you love his movies or you think they’re just ‘Meh’ Christopher Nolan has found the alchemy to bring grand, heady ideas mixed with big budget spectacle.
 Obviously, not all his movies are entirely successful, but at the very least one has to respect that he swings for the fences with every film.
 Some of his characters are cardboard and more than a couple of his films can leave you cold, but you’re rarely bored and never regret seeing his movies on the big screen.